 The Navy prejudice was towards a TF30-powered Skyhawk, the "A4D-6", essentially a Scooter on steroids, but other aviation firms lobbied for a competition, which was duly set up.
 Along with Douglas, three other firms came up with proposals, including Grumman, North American, and Vought -- or more precisely "Ling-Temco-Vought (LTV) as the company had become known after mergers in 1961.
 The Grumman concept, the "G-128-12", was a single-seat version of the company's A-6 Intruder, retaining the twin P&W J52 turbojets of the A-6 instead of using the TF30; the North American concept, the "NA-295", was based on the company's FJ-4 Fury, itself a beefed-up derivative of the company's classic F-86 Sabre, with the NA-295 featuring a TF30 engine, a radome in the lower lip of the air intake, and bristling with underwing stores.

-The LTV submission, the "V-463", had started life as an attack derivative of the firm's F-8 Crusader fighter, but though LTV pushed the V-463's "commonality" with the F-8, as the development proceeded the commonality kept dropping and dropping.
-That tends to be what happens when an aircraft design is extensively modified for a role not originally intended for it, and the Navy was still impressed, awarding the company a contract on 19 March 1964 for three prototypes of the "A-7" strike fighter.
+The LTV submission, the "V-463", had started life as an attack derivative of the firm's F-8 Crusader fighter, but though LTV pushed the V-463's "commonality" with the F-8, as the development proceeded the commonality decayed.
+That tends to be what happens when an aircraft design is extensively modified for a role for which it was not originally supposed to perform -- but the Navy was still impressed, awarding the company a contract on 19 March 1964 for three prototypes of the "A-7" strike fighter.

 The SLUF was of conventional construction, though it featured armor plating around the cockpit and vital aircraft systems to improve survivability.
 The armor was originally steel and aluminum plate, but later versions of the A-7 would feature lighter boron-carbide armor.
 The SLUF also featured redundant hydraulic systems to ensure that the aircraft could get back home after suffering battle damage.
 It was designed to be easy to maintain, with 50% of the aircraft's skin area covered with access panels, mostly at a height where ladders or service stands weren't needed.

-The dogtooth wing featured full-span leading-edge flaps for short takeoff performance, with a large slotted flap on the inner section of each trailing edge of the wing and an aileron on the outer section.
+The dogtooth wing featured full-span leading-edge flaps for short take-off performance, with a large slotted flap on the inner section of each trailing edge of the wing, and an aileron on the outer section.
 A spoiler was fitted just forward of each flap.
-The flap system provided good low-speed landing performance and was why LTV had been able to get rid of the variable-incidence wing scheme.
+The flap system provided good low-speed landing performance, and was why LTV had been able to get rid of the Crusader's variable-incidence wing scheme.
 The tailplanes were all-moving, and there was a large airbrake on the belly, behind the cockpit.
 Incidentally, although the rear edge of the rudder was swept, the tailfin trailing edge was straight up above the rudder; that was done to ease carrier hangar storage.

 The A-7A had tricycle landing gear, with two wheels on the heavily shock-absorbed nosewheel gear and one wheel on each main gear assembly.
 The nosewheel assembly had a catapult attachment point, with the assembly retracting backward.
 The main gear retracted forward into the fuselage.
 A stinger-type arresting hook was fitted under the tail.